vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/faq.md

 ## How to resolve the error `There are 0 NebulaGraph Analytics available. clusterSize should be less than or equal to it`?

-The possible causes are as follows:

-- The NebulaGraph Analytics has not been deployed.
-Check whether the Analytics environment variables and algorithm path are correct.
-For example, the Analytics address is incorrectly configured.
-Whether the SSH password-free login for each node is configured.
-Whether the users of each service are not uniform.

-- The NebulaGraph Analytics has been deployed, but can not connect to the Dag Controller.
-For example, the IP address is incorrect, SSH is not configured, and the startup users of the two services are inconsistent (causing SSH login failures).
+Check according to the following procedure:

+1. Check whether the configuration of SSH password-free login between nodes is successful.
+You can run the `ssh <user_name>@<node_ip>` command on the Dag Controller machine to check whether the login succeeds.

+  !!! note

+        If the Dag Controller and Analytics are on the same machine, you also need to configure SSH password-free login.

+2. Check the configuration file of the Dag Controller.

+  - Check whether the SSH user in `etc/dag-ctrl-api.yaml` is the same as the user who starts the Dag Controller service and the user who configs SSH password-free login.

+  - Check whether the algorithm path in `etc/tasks.yaml` is correct.

+  - Check whether Hadoop and Java paths in `scripts/set_env.sh` are correct.

+3. Restart the Dag Controller for the settings to take effect.

 ## How to resolve the error `broadcast.hpp:193] Check failed: (size_t)recv_bytes >= sizeof(chunk_tail_t) recv message too small: 0`?